 Above: Compilation of fibers under the skin (200x magnification)

-Above: Besides fibers, there are differing particles and granules that can be seen with magnification of 60-200x on and in the skin.
+Above: Besides fibers, there are particles both microscopic and as large as grains of rice, plus granules that can be seen with magnification of 60-200x on and in the skin.
 It it my personal wish to see physicians actually begin to use magnification so that they may understand the phenomena their patients are experiencing.
 For more extensive images of the many forms these particles take, click Morgellons particles in the skin.

 Above and below: The beginning of lesions and "tracks" that look like scratch marks come from under the skin.
 Often within a couple of hours these tracks break open on the surface of the skin.